ArPiRobot/ArPiRobot-CameraStreaming/README.md

 Mplayer frequently is unable to determine the stream format automatically while using options to reduce latency.
 As such, the demuxer that is to be used must be specified.

 To play an mjpeg stream, use the following command.
 The framerate may be less than ideal.
 Remember to change `remote_host`.
+If you are using UDP to stream instead of TCP, change the address from `tcp://remote_host:5008` to `udp://localhost:5008`.

 ```sh
 mplayer -benchmark -nocache -fps 60 -demuxer lavf ffmpeg://tcp://remote_host:5008